Controlled-access highway: India

-Expressways (known as "Gatimarg/गतिमार्ग", or "Speedways" in Hindi and other Indian languages) are the highest class of roads in India's road network and currently make up around 45,890 km of the National Highway System, with additional 21,637 km under various phases of implementation.
+Expressways (known as "Gatimarg/गतिमार्ग", or "Speedways" in Hindi and other Indian languages) are the highest class of roads in India's road network and currently make up around 7,332 km (4,556 mi) of the National Highway System, with additional 11,127.69 km (6,914.43 mi) under various phases of implementation.
 They have a minimum of six or eight-lane controlled-access highways where entrance and exit is controlled by the use of slip roads.
 The expressways are operated and maintained by the Union, through the National Highways Authority of India.